pixxiti/oax/README.md

-# OAX
+# oax

 **Open API Spec validation and client generation tooling for Typescript**

-OAX is a TypeScript-first API client generator that creates fully type-safe HTTP clients with runtime validation using Zod schemas.
+oax is a TypeScript-first API client generator that creates fully type-safe HTTP clients with runtime validation using Zod schemas.
 It combines the power of OpenAPI specifications, Zod validation, and the ky HTTP client for a seamless development experience.

 ## Features